cjhubbs/books.chrishubbs.com/data/reviews/donovan-campbell/joker-one-a-marine-platoons-story-of-courage-leadership-and-brotherhood/index.md

   series_position: '2009'
   spine_color: '#807a60'
   tags: ''
-  title: 'Joker One: A Marine Platoon\''s Story of Courage, Leadership, and Brotherhood'
+  title: "Joker One: A Marine Platoon's Story of Courage, Leadership, and Brotherhood"
 plan:
   date_added: 2023-01-01
 review: